-Goodwill is tested for impairment on an annual basis in the fourth quarter and whenever indicators of potential impairment requires an interim goodwill impairment analysis.
 The Company may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If the Company performs a qualitative assessment and concludes that it is more likely than not that the fair value of a reporting unit exceeds its carrying value, goodwill is not considered impaired and the two-step impairment test is not required.
 However, if the Company concludes otherwise, it is then required to perform a quantitative assessment for goodwill impairment.

-The Company has early adopted a new guidance which simplifies the test for goodwill impairment.
+Commencing 2017, the Company has early adopted a new guidance which simplifies the test for goodwill impairment.
 Under the new guidance, the Company performs its quantitative goodwill impairment test by comparing the fair value of its reporting unit with its carrying value.
 If the reporting unit's carrying value is determined to be greater than its fair value, an impairment charge is recognized for the amount by which the carrying value exceeds the reporting unit's fair value.
 If the fair value of the reporting unit is determined to be greater than its carrying amount, the applicable goodwill is not impaired and no further testing is required.

 The evaluation of goodwill impairment requires the Company to make assumptions about future cash flows of the reporting unit being evaluated that include, among others, growth in revenues, margins realized, level of operating expenses and cost of capital.
 These assumptions require significant judgment and actual results may differ from assumed and estimated amounts.
+Refer to Note 7 for further information.